user247-tai/nav2_neo_localization/README.md

 - [Nav2 Jazzy branch](https://github.com/ros-navigation/navigation2/tree/jazzy) (jazzy branch)
 - [Nav2 Humble branch](https://github.com/ros-navigation/navigation2/tree/humble) (humble branch)

+If you don’t want to integrate with Nav2, you can use the standalone lifecycle version here: [neo_localization2 (simple_lifecycle branch)](https://github.com/user247-tai/neo_localization2/)

 ## Notice on Origin and License

 This package is based on the original **neo_localization2** by Neobotix GmbH (MIT License).